|Title:||Student Development Specialist|

 - And more!

 INSTRUCTIONS TO APPLICANTS:

-Interested persons must submit four (4) items which are:
+Interested applicants must submit the four (4) items below:

 - Complete the entire application for this position (including salary information).

 - Provide a cover letter expressing interest in the position.

 - Attach or include a resume detailing experience

 - Provide the names and telephone numbers of three (3) professional references.
 At least two (2) of the three (3) professional references must be supervisors.